Environmental variables allow you to fine-tune the synthetics job manager configuration to meet your specific environmental and functional needs.

 The runtime will execute 1 synthetics job per minute.
 After 1 job completes, the CronJob configuration will start a new job at the next minute.
 Throughput will be extremely limited with this configuration.

 The runtime will execute 1 synthetics job at a time.
 After the job completes, a new job will start immediately.
-After the completions setting number of jobs completes, the CronJob configuration will start a new Kubernetes Job and reset the completions counter.
-Throughput will be limited, but slightly better.
-A single long running synthetics job will block the processing of any other synthetics jobs of this type.
+After 6 jobs complete, the CronJob configuration will start a new Kubernetes Job.
+Throughput will be limited.
+A single long-running synthetics job will block the processing of any other synthetics jobs of this type.

-If your parallelism settings is working well to keep the queue at zero, setting a higher value for completions than what is calculated from 300 / avg job duration can help to improve efficiency in a couple of ways:
+If your parallelism setting is working well (keeping the queue at zero), setting a higher completions value (e.g., 6-10x parallelism) can improve efficiency by:

-Reduce the number of completions cycles to minimize the "nearing the end of completions" inefficiency where the next set of completions can't start until the final job completes.
+Reducing the number of completion cycles to minimize the "nearing the end of completions" inefficiency where the next batch can't start until the final job from the current batch completes.

 It's important to note that the completions value should not be too large or the CronJob will experience warning events like the following: